 To give one example.
-You get monsoon in India and in the rainy season in Japan, too, it can come down like a wall and you can suddenly get caught in it.
-When that happens, you rush – if you haven’t got an umbrella, and, perhaps, you haven’t – you rush to the nearest house and you crouch under the eaves there, but, of course, the rain comes down the eaves.
-Anyway you’re sopping, whatever you’re doing, and muttering.
-Well, then, I remember seeing a monk, he was walking down the middle of the road, as if he was having a shower, and enjoying it.
+You get monsoons in India and in the rainy season in Japan, too.
+It can come down like a wall and you can suddenly get caught in it.
+When that happens – if you haven’t got an umbrella – you rush to the nearest house and you crouch under the eaves there; but, of course, the rain comes down the eaves.
+Anyway you’re sopping, whatever you’re doing, and you’re muttering.
+Well, I remember seeing a monk, he was walking down the middle of the road, as if he was having a shower, and enjoying it.
 He knew he was going to be absolutely soaked.
-If he had to carry a paper, or anything like that, he would have rolled it up in the paper so thickly and just put it inside [his coat].
+If he had to carry a paper, or anything like that, he would have rolled it up so thickly and just put it inside [his coat].

 Now there’s one account of a man who was doing a job and doing a very good job in local politics.
 As very often happens, when you do a really good job – unselfish, efficient – you get hated by a lot of people.
-There was an absolute torrent of slanders and bad mouthing about him and he was carrying on with his job but he felt this rain of spite, and hate.
+There was an absolute torrent of slanders and bad-mouthing about him.
+He was carrying on with his job, but he felt this rain of spite, and hate.
 ‘Where has it come from?
 Why?
 I’m doing…’ Then, he says that he saw this inner monsoon and he saw this monk walking down with nothing and this torrent raining on him.
 He said that vivid picture remained with him, the very striking picture.
-Then, afterwards, when a torrent of abuse was raining round him, he suddenly felt independent and he suddenly felt this inspiration and took a walk through this.
+Then, afterwards, when a torrent of abuse was raining round him, he suddenly felt independent.
+He felt this inspiration and took a walk through this.
 ‘It’s going to rain on me.
 There’s no cause; it doesn’t have to have a cause.
-Just, it’s going to rain’.
+It’s just going to rain’.
 He walked through it and he said it was an inspiration to him, not preaching very often.

 By these physical demonstrations of, for instance, scrubbing, it will have an effect.
 And, it’s quite true it can make a very vivid picture which words don’t create.
 There was a temple where they had a lot of very rare manuscripts, that had never been catalogued.
-This happens.
-Then you get a very learned and intelligent librarian who joins as a young monk and he masters the contents to these.
-Well then, he starts to transcribe them and he finally gets them published and then he becomes famous.
-So, in this monastery, the librarian was a world-famous scholar and people came to the temple from this field to look at the manuscripts and consult with him.
+This happens, but then you get a very learned and intelligent librarian who joins as a young monk and he masters the contents to these.
+He starts to transcribe them and he finally gets them published and then he becomes famous.
+So, in this monastery, the librarian was a world-famous scholar and people came to the temple to look at the manuscripts and consult with him.

 © Trevor Leggett